 - Stir-frying: This lets you cook foods quickly over high heat, combining vegetables and protein in a lightly oiled wok or frying pan.
 Use small amounts of good oils (described below) and keep them below the smoking point.

 - Steam frying: Here you sauté food briefly in a little oil, then add water, stock or wine and cover the pan.
 When the food is almost done, uncover and boil off any excess liquid.

-Broiling, baking and roasting can also be healthy methods of preparation, provided you don’t add unnecessary fat.
+- Broiling, baking and roasting can also be healthy methods of preparation, provided you don’t add unnecessary fat.

-I often steam vegetables and fish – this is a particularly healthy cooking technique because it does the least damage to nutrients and, as a bonus, lends itself to a quick clean-up.
-I tend to steam tender vegetables and boil less delicate ones (potatoes, beets, corn on the cob).
+- Steaming: This is a particularly healthy cooking technique because it does the least damage to nutrients and, as a bonus, lends itself to a quick cleanup.
+I often steam vegetables and fish and tend to steam tender vegetables (such as broccoli and asparagus) and boil less delicate ones (potatoes, beets, corn on the cob).
 I like my vegetables when they have a deep color to them and are a bit crunchy.